linuxcaffe/tw-subtask-sh/README.md

 ### Invoking a subtask

-Suntasks are transformed from annotations to sirst-class-tasks with a command something like;
+Subtasks are transformed from annotations to first-class-tasks with a command something like;

 ```
 $ subtw 142